Dineth14/EE352-Automatic-Control/README.md

 10. Advanced Control Strategies
 11. Applications of Automatic Control Systems

+## Folder Structure
+- `Lecture_Notes/`: Contains lecture notes and presentations.
+- `Assignments/`: Contains assignments and solutions.
+- `Examples/`: Contains example codes and simulations in Python and MATLAB.

 ## Getting Started
 To get started with the code and examples provided in this repository, follow these steps:
 1. Clone the repository to your local machine using: